amira791/EasyLawMobile/README.md

    - add this url to Const.kt in kotlin project
    - add it also in ALLOWED_HOSTS (settings.py) in django project
 * Elastic search configuration
-   - run elastic search in your commande " elasticsearch "
+   - run elastic search in your cmd by this command " elasticsearch "
 * Running the app :
    - install an emulator and confirm that is connected to the internet
-   - or you can use your mobile phone in developement mode
+   - or you can use your  phone in developement mode